artefactual/archivematica-docs/admin-manual/installation-setup/upgrading/upgrading.rst

 also recommended to create a backup of your Elasticsearch data, specially if you don't have access to the AIP storage locations in the local filesystem.

-You can follow the following steps in order to create one:
+You can follow these steps in order to create a backup of Elasticsearch:

 .. code:: bash